Taimoor0217/snakes-and-ladders/README.md

-# snakes-and-ladder
+# Snakes and Ladders
-Sankes and Ladder Low Level Design in Typescript
+Snakes and Ladders Low Level Design in Typescript